Fed-Listing: Federated Label Distribution Inference in Graph Neural Networks: Experiment Results

 \subsection{Experiment Settings}

-\textbf{Datasets.} To evaluate the effectiveness of Fed-Listing, we conducted experiments on four widely used graph benchmarks: Cora~\cite{sen2008collective}, PubMed~\cite{sen2008collective}, Citeseer~\cite{sen2008collective}, and Amazon Computers~\cite{shchur2018pitfalls}, under varying client label distributions.
+\textbf{Datasets.} To evaluate the effectiveness of Fed-Listing, we conducted experiments on four widely used graph benchmarks~\cite{sen2008collective,shchur2018pitfalls}: Cora, PubMed, Citeseer, and Amazon Computers, under varying client label distributions.
 These datasets are chosen to assess the accuracy of our proposed attack in recovering each client’s label distribution.
 Cora, PubMed, and Citeseer are citation network datasets, where the nodes correspond to scientific papers and the edges represent citation links.
-In Cora and Citeseer, each paper is encoded using a Bag-of-Words (BoW) feature vector, while in PubMed, features are represented using Term Frequency–Inverse Document Frequency (TF-IDF) weighted word vectors.
-Amazon Computers is a co-purchase network, where the nodes represent products in the “Computers” category and the edges denote co-purchase relationships -- such as laptops purchased alongside covers or mice.
-Product features in this dataset are also represented using BoW vectors derived from metadata, e.g., product descriptions and reviews.
+Amazon Computers is a co-purchase network, where the nodes represent products in the “Computers” category, and the edges denote co-purchase relationships -- such as laptops purchased alongside covers or mice.
 A detailed summary of the datasets and their properties is provided in Table~\ref{tab:data_info}.

 \textbf{GNN Architecture and Baselines.} We evaluate our method using three widely adopted GNN architectures: GCN~\cite{kipf2016semi}, GraphSage~\cite{hamilton2017inductive}, and Graph Isomorphism Network (GIN)~\cite{xu2018powerful}.
-While all these models follow the fundamental message-passing paradigm, where node representations are updated by aggregating information from neighboring nodes, they differ primarily in their aggregation strategies.
 GCN generalizes convolution operations to graphs by applying a linear transformation to node features aggregated via a normalized adjacency matrix.
 GraphSage improves scalability by sampling a fixed-size set of neighbors and aggregating their features using a learnable function.
-GIN, recognized for its expressive power, employs a sum aggregator followed by an MLP, allowing it to capture complex graph structures with high fidelity.
+GIN, recognized for its expressive power, employs a sum aggregator followed by a Multilayer Perceptron (MLP), allowing it to capture complex graph structures with high fidelity.